ninegrid/vim-livescript/readme.md

         vim-ls/

 That's it.
 Pathogen should handle the rest.
-Opening a file with a `.ls` extension or a `Cokefile` will load everything.
+Opening a file with a `.ls` extension or a `Slakefile` will load everything.

 ### Updating